Manage cookie preferences here.

 • To help us in creating new tools, features, and services.

 Whenever we rely on this lawful basis to process your data, we assess our business interests to make sure they are legitimate, that our use is reasonably necessary for the applicable purpose, and does not materially impact your privacy rights.
 Additionally, in some cases you have the right to object to this processing.
 See also, Section 10, “Your rights and User Restrictions”.

 D. Consent.
 We use your personal information when you give us consent to do so.
-When you give your consent for the processing of your personal information, you will be given details on how to change your mind at any time.
+When you give your consent for the processing of your personal information, you will be given details on the scope of use and how to change your mind at any time.
 Consent may be withdrawn or modified at any time.
 Visit Section 10, “Your rights and User Restrictions” for more information.

 In addition to the above use cases, we may lawfully process your personal information for the following purposes:

 - Use of Third Party Cookies and Other Tracking Technologies

 The Website makes use of automatic data collection technologies including first and third-party cookies, log files, Web Beacons, Pixels, dynamic tags, and/or other technical means (we refer to these collectively as “Cookies”), including through Google advertising services.
 We may use these technologies to collect information about your online activities over time and across third party websites or other online services to deliver content and advertising tailored to your interests, both on the Website and on third-party websites (including but not limited to search engines and social media websites).
 This practice is commonly known as “Online Behavioral Advertising.”